 Student-initiated project proposals are typically submitted by students who already have some research experience (preferably a year or more).
-If you have an interest but little or no prior experience in research, consider applying for a faculty-led research project through the SRP or the Student Associate Programme, or approaching a faculty member directly for potential research opportunities.
+If you have an interest but little or no prior experience in research, consider applying for an SRP faculty-led research project or the Student Associate Programme, or approaching a faculty member directly for potential research opportunities.

 The Summer Research Programme is open to all majors.

 Faculty-led opportunities are open to only first- and second-year students.
 Student-initiated project proposals can be submitted by first, second or third-year students, and academic standing is one of the evaluation criteria.